Ruuucker/Ruuucker.github.io/_posts/articles/UEFI/2019-07-24-Setting Up a Linux Build Environment for EFI.md

 # Creating and Building a Basic EFI Package

-This section is dependent on having a working EDK II build environment.
-If you have not done that already, please go back to the section above and build your environment.

 This subsection will walk you through creating a basic "HelloWorld" style EFI program and how to use EDK2 to build it.

 ## Creating Your EFI Package